MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Repeat the update retrieval process until you install all the available updates.
 - Once updated, confirm that the UEFI version is **699.845.768.0** or later.
 - If you're unable to check for Windows updates locally (for example, in remote admin scenarios), you can verify the OS version via Microsoft Intune admin center or other mobile device management (MDM) solutions.
-- You can also check by validating that Windows 10 [OS Build 19045.4123](https://support.microsoft.com/help/5034843) is present on the system.
+- You can also check by validating that Windows 10 [OS Build 19045.4123](https://support.microsoft.com/help/5034843) or later is present on the system.
 - Validate that your network can handle a **30 GB download**.
 - Ensure the network you're using doesn't have any other firewalls, blockages, or limitations that would otherwise prevent the download and installation of software onto the Surface Hub 2S devices you intend to migrate.
 - Confirm IT allows network access to required sites: ***.devices.microsoft.com** and **download.microsoft.com**.
 On a separate PC, open a command line or console and enter the following commands: